-- Cough, which is usually harsh and barking.
+This is usually a harsh and barking cough.
 This croupy cough is due to inflammation and swelling of the vocal cords in the voice box (larynx).

-- Breathing symptoms.
 The infection causes inflammation on the inside lining of the breathing tube.
 There may also be a lot of thick mucus.
 A combination of these can cause narrowing of the breathing tube.
-The narrowed tube may cause noisy breathing (stridor).
+The narrowed tube may cause a noisy sound when breathing which is called stridor.
 Breathing may become difficult if the narrowing becomes worse.

-- Other symptoms that may occur include a runny nose, hoarseness and sore throat.
-Croup may follow a cold but can also appear without any earlier illness.
+This may include a runny nose, hoarse voice and sore throat.
+Cases of croup may follow a cold but can also appear without any earlier illness.
 Other cold or flu-type symptoms may also occur.
 For example, a high temperature (fever), feeling unwell, being off food and general aches and pains.

 The symptoms are often worse at night.
 Typically, during the day a child may have a croupy cough with cold symptoms but not be too unwell.
 However, at night the cough and breathing symptoms often become worse.